 After seeing him struggle and hearing a popping sound, people in the class helped remove him from the bike and get him into an ambulance.
 At the hospital, doctors discovered that he had torn the quadricep muscle in his right leg, the suit says.

 In another lawsuit, filed last year, customer Carmen Farias alleges that she was not properly taught how to use the bike before class.
 During the session, Farias wanted to slow down but felt “bullied” by her teacher to keep going, she said in court papers.
 She then describes falling off the bicycle: “Fatigue and disorientation overcame Carmen and she fell to her right and off of the saddle of the spinning cycle.”

-But Farias’ feet remained clipped into the pedals as she lay on the ground: “Although her head and torso were now lying to the right side of the spinning cycle, Carmen’s left and right foot remained locked to the pedals,” the complaint says.
+But Farias’ feet remained clipped into the pedals as she lay on the ground: “Although her head and torso were now lying to the right side of the spinning cycle, Carmen’s left and right foot remained locked to the pedals,” the report says.
 With the pedals continuing to turn with her feet attached, her ankle was dislocated multiple times, causing Farias to become what the court papers described as "catastrophically injured."

 Donna Wood, meanwhile, is accusing SoulCycle of "negligence by using unsafe stationary bikes."
 She is seeking unspecified damages.